-Base Options for Commercial Ranges, from Legs to Convection Ovens
+Base Options for Commercial Ranges

 When buying a commercial range, it’s not just what’s up top that you have to think about.
 There are plenty of decisions to be made about what should be on your cooktop, how it should be powered, and how big it should be.
 As important as those considerations in getting the right cooking equipment is picking the base.
 With legs, ovens, and even refrigerators as options, it’s possible to get a base that will be a great addition to your foodservice kitchen.

 An Important Note on Casters and the Gas Commercial Range